Mission Goals Outcomes

-The mission of the Loyola University Chicago Dietetic Internship (LDI) is to provide students with a quality dietetic internship (supervised practice) within the context of a Jesuit, Catholic University, and the requirements of the Accreditation Council on Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
+The mission of the Loyola University Chicago Dietetic Internship (LDI) is to prepare entry-level Registered Dietitian Nutritionists through a supervised practice and academic studies within the context of a Jesuit, Catholic University, and the requirements of the Accreditation Council on Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).

 The LDI is committed to the development of emerging professional Registered Dietitian Nutritionists who firmly believe that nutrition has a profound importance in promoting human health and quality of life.
 The focus of learning activities is to strengthen the intern's knowledge requirements, and support the development of competence and skills guided by accreditation standards to meet program goals and learning outcomes through constructive and supportive supervised practice.
 Interns should become competent in the application of theoretical education, adjusting to the reality of existing practice environments, and develop interaction skills with other professionals, workers, and clients.

 Throughout the internship, emphasis is placed on the conviction that the competent and ethical practice of dietetics is infused with service to God and fellow humans.
 Competent practice is defined not only as the application of knowledge in nutrition, foods, and related areas, but also as the development and use of skill in leadership, communication, and management.
 The internship also recognizes that dietetics is a rapidly changing field and that practitioners have a continued responsibility for self-directed learning and professional education.